nickzoic/nick.zoic.org/art/the-touring-commuter/index.md

 ## Freehub

-I'm about to replace the freehub too.
+I've just replaced the freehub too.
 The Giant dealer supplied a `152B-FH2040-801 "FH204 FREEHUB BODY (WATERPROOF) FOR GRB52/GRB1035/GRB1032/GDC1022"` and this needs an **11mm** hex key to remove.
 Thankfully, the one I bought comes with an 8mm -> 11mm adaptor in the bag.

-I should have done this at the same time as I did the bearings.
+I should have done this at the same time as I did the bearings, but at least now it's done!

 ## Pedals